Iodised salt: No-additive salts for canning and pickling

 In contrast to table salt, which often contains iodide as well as anti-caking ingredients, special canning and pickling salt is made for producing the brine to be used in pickling vegetables and other foodstuffs.
-Contrary to popular belief, however, iodized salt affects neither color, taste, nor consistency of pickles.
+Contrary to popular belief, however, iodized salt affects neither colour, taste, nor consistency of pickles.

+Processed food from the US almost universally does not use iodised salt, raising concerns about possible deficiency.
+On the other hand, processed food from Thailand contribute sufficient iodine to most of the population.

 Fortification of salt with other elements

 Double-fortified salt (DFS)

 Salt can also be double-fortified with iron and iodine.
 The iron is microencapsulated with stearin to prevent it from reacting with the iodine in the salt.
-By providing iron in addition to iodine in the convenient delivery vehicle of salt, it could serve as a sustainable approach to combating both iodine and iron deficiency disorders in areas where both deficiencies are prevalent.
+Providing iron in addition to iodine in the convenient delivery vehicle of salt, it could serve as a sustainable approach to combating both iodine and iron deficiency disorders in areas where both deficiencies are prevalent.

 Adding iron to iodized salt is complicated by several chemical, technical, and organoleptic issues.
 Since a viable DFS premix became available for scale-up in 2001, a body of scientific literature has been emerging to support the DFS initiative including studies conducted in Ghana, India, Côte d'Ivoire, Kenya and Morocco.